npostnikova/PMOD/README.md

-# MQ-Based Schedulers: Extra Slow Experiments
+# MQ-Based Schedulers: Slow Experiments
 Brave adventurer, good luck!
 I warned you: it's going to be really slow.

 You are going to compute heatmaps for SMQ, SkipList SMQ, MQ Optimized (TL for `insert()` and B for `delete()`), OBIM & PMOD.
+Also, you will vary parameters for k-LSM.
 After that, you will run all these worklist on all specified threads.

 ```bash
 nano $MQ_ROOT/set_envs.sh  # Please update if needed!